-- Airport with single (very busy) runway (Boston $6 \rightarrow 1$) - "Reservations" for future landings - When plane lands, it is removed from set of pending events - Reserve req specify "requested landing time" t - Add t to the set if no other landings are scheduled within < 3 minutes either way. - else error, don't schedule
+- Airport with single (very busy) runway (Boston $6 \rightarrow 1$) - "Reservations" for future landings - When plane lands, it is removed from set of pending events - Reserve req specify "requested landing time" t - Add t to the set if no other landings are scheduled within k minutes either way.
+Assume that k can vary. - else error, don't schedule